Branded film is steadily gaining ground as an alternative means for brands to engage and entertain ad-weary viewers.

 The one in which everything is awesome

-The one that was filmed entirely by the product advertised
+The one that was filmed entirely by the product its promoting

 Apple released a heartwarming short film ahead of the lunar new year.
 Shot entirely with an iPhone XS, the 6-minute film follows a young man’s journey as he returns home after visiting his mother in the countryside.
 The brand message?
 Making every memory last with Apple’s new iPhone XS.